stolostron/rhacm-docs/cert_manager/cert_mgmt_ingress.md

 ## Before you begin

 Prepare and have your `management-ingress` certificates and private keys ready.
 If needed, you can generate a TLS certificate by using OpenSSL.
+Set the common name parameter,`CN`, on the certificate to `manangement-ingress`.
 If you are generating the certificate, include the following settings:

 * Include the following IP addresses and domain names to your cert Subject Alternative Name (SAN) list:
   * The service name for the management ingress: `management-ingress`.